Big News: New Album, Soul Doctor, Pre-Sales Available!!

 "I have been a Jimmy Carpenter fan for 20 years, from the first time I heard him play with Jimmy Thackery.
 He's always been one of the premier sax players around.
 But Jimmy is also a stellar songwriter and singer.
 His voice is at its best on ‘Soul Doctor’, Jimmy's best record to date.
 This album oozes cool and rocks hard with a classic sound that only Jimmy Carpenter can bring to the table.” — Mike Zito

-On September 20th, Gulf Coast Records will release Soul Doctor, the new studio album from saxophonist/singer-songwriter Jimmy Carpenter.
+On September 20th, Gulf Coast Records will released Soul Doctor, the new studio album from saxophonist/singer-songwriter Jimmy Carpenter.
 Jimmy was excited to be invited to record on Gulf Coast Records, founded by his long-time friend and frequent collaborator, Mike Zito, and new friend Guy Hale.
 Soul Doctor is Jimmy Carpenter’s fourth solo project, produced by Jimmy and recorded in Las Vegas at Nonebody Studio 1.

 Jimmy assembled a first-class group of musicians on Soul Doctor which features Jimmy Carpenter on saxophone and vocals, along with Cameron Tyler (drums/percussion/background vocals), Jason Langley (bass), Trevor Johnson (guitar), Chris Tofield (guitar/background vocals), Red Young (keys), Carrie Stowers (background vocals), and Queen Aries (background vocals).
 Soul Doctor also features special guest appearances by guitarist Nick Schnebelen on the track Soul Doctor, The Bender Brass: Doug Woolverton (trumpet), and Mark Earley (baritone sax), and Al Ek on harmonica on Wrong Turn.
 Musician and Gulf Coast Records co-founder, Mike Zito also contributed guitar & slide on Wild Streak.